What is a skull X-ray?

 If the X-ray is being done to find an injury, special care will be taken to prevent

-further injury.
-For example, a neck brace may be applied if a cervical spine fracture
+more injury.
+For example, a neck brace may be used if a cervical spine fracture is

-Some skull X-ray studies may require several different positions.
+Some skull X-ray studies may be done in several different positions.
 It's very important

-to remain completely still while the exposure is made, as any movement may distort
+to be still while the X-ray is taken.
+Any movement may distort the image and another

 What happens after a skull X-ray?

-Generally, there is no special type of care following an X-ray of the skull.
-However,
+There is no special type of care after an X-ray of the skull.
+Your healthcare provider

 Before you agree to the test or the procedure make sure you know: